Vkperfect/Calculator/README.md

 # Calculator
-A featured calculator using React
+A featured calculator using HTML, CSS and JavaScript.